AlzheimersAnti AgingBlood SugarCancerCandidaEnergy BoostHealthInflammationMushroomsNutritionPhytonutrientsVegetables

 • Choose quality: Opt for organic when possible to minimize pesticide exposure, as spinach often ranks high on the “Dirty Dozen.”

 • Address concerns: High oxalates?
 If you have kidney stone history, consult a professional and rotate with other greens like kale or Swiss chard.
-Cooking reduces oxalates somewhat.
+Steaming reduces oxalates considerably.

 Simple Cancer-Supportive Spinach Ideas: